Feng-Research/GRASPEL/README.md

 command:

-	add MAT, HNSW, Distances, MatrixMarket, Graphs, SimpleWeightedGraphs, Arpack, Clustering after opening the REPL and pressing "]" to enter pkg editing
+	add MAT, HNSW, Distances, MatrixMarket, Graphs, SimpleWeightedGraphs, Arpack, Clustering

+after opening the REPL and pressing "]" to enter pkg editing

 3) Navigate to the directory in terminal and run RUN_USPS.jl using the command:
 "julia RUN_USPS.jl"

-4)The function should create two matrixmarket (.mtx) files named "Julia_A.mtx" and "Julia_L.mtx", for the Laplacian and Adjacency matrices of the resulting graph G.
+4) The function should create two matrixmarket (.mtx) files named "Julia_A.mtx" and "Julia_L.mtx", for the Laplacian and Adjacency matrices of the resulting graph G.